yuxblank/RuleRX/README.md

 Context observables can emit new values over time, and the rules will be streamed any time your business context changes.

+## Features

+- Schemaless object nodes traversal using JsonPath
+- Support custom operators and embedded operators
+- Support for serialized rules to be evaluated
+- I/O as observable streams (Rx.js)
+- Easy rule definition for business/functional approach
+- Supported for both Node.js and the Browser
+- Small footprint